Nanoparia: Description

 It was about 60 cm (23.6 in) in length, and weighed around 8 to 10 kilograms (17.6-22 lbs).

 Classification

-This is an unusual small, spiny specialised form.
+Nanoparia is an unusually small, spiny form.
 The skull is very similar to that of the Pareiasaurus, and Alfred Romer considered it a synonym of the latter.
-Yuri Orlov however (in Osnovy Paleontology, the monumental multi-volume Russian textbook of Paleontology) placed it in the Elginiinae.
-Kuhn (1969) however argues that while resembling Elginia in the ossifications at the rear of the skull, it differs completely in proportions and would not seem to be related.
-Lee (1997) considers it a basal member of the dwarf pareiasaurs.
-Nanoparia is believed to be among the pareiasaur genera most closely related to turtles.
+Yuri Orlov, however (in Osnovy Paleontology, the monumental multi-volume Russian textbook of Paleontology), placed it in the Elginiinae.
+Kuhn (1969) argued that, while resembling Elginia in the ossifications at the rear of the skull, it differs completely in proportions and does not seem to be related.
+Lee (1997) considered it a basal member of the dwarf pareiasaurs.